 Although the pools were always popular, Thomas Jefferson went a long way in securing their place in history when he first visited in 1818.
 Suffering from what he called “rheumatism,” Jefferson had heard of the healing waters and sought their aid.
 Considering that he not only stayed for three weeks but took to the water three times a day during his stay, it can only be assumed that when he described the pools as being of “first merit,” he was being elegantly understated.

-By 1836, as more people learned of the pools, a separate women’s bathhouse was built, allowing for greater privacy amongst the sexes – and allowing for the swimsuit-optional rule which remains in effect today.
+By 1836, as more people learned of the natural hot springs in Virginia, a separate women’s bathhouse was built, allowing for greater privacy amongst the sexes – and allowing for the swimsuit-optional rule which remains in effect today.

 Originally called the Warm Springs Bathhouses, the pools were renamed after Jefferson in 1996 when Club Resorts purchased The Homestead Resort.
 Now owned and operated by the Omni chain of hotels, The Homestead still oversees the pools, which after more than 250 years, continue to offer relaxation with waters that remain a consistent 98 degrees Fahrenheit, regardless of the seasons.

-With crystal-clear water and a high mineral content that rivals many famed European hot springs, the pools provide health and healing to those who partake in their soothing comfort.
+With some of the clearest water in Virginia and a high mineral content that rivals many famed European hot springs, the pools provide health and healing to those who partake in their soothing comfort.

-Listed to the Virginia Landmarks Register on November 11, 1968 and the National Register of Historic Places on October 8, 1969, the Jefferson Pools continue to offer a unique opportunity to, quite literally, share the same space and experience as historical figures like Jefferson, Robert E. Lee, Mary Lee, Stonewall Jackson and many others.
+Listed to the Virginia Landmarks Register on November 11, 1968 and the National Register of Historic Places on October 8, 1969, the Jefferson Pools continue to reign supreme among all the natural hot springs in Virginia, offering a unique opportunity to, quite literally, share the same space and experience as historical figures like Jefferson, Robert E. Lee, Mary Lee, Stonewall Jackson, and many others.